Be honest – the phrase ‘usability testing’ doesn’t necessarily sound cheap, does it?

 There’s a fair bit of fancy math we could throw your way on this because it’s all about the statistical likelihood of a user encountering an error when testing.

-The probability of a user coming across an error 31%.
+The probability of a user coming across an error is 31%.

 Testing with just 5 users then, would highlight at least 85% of the problems in any given interface.